 We may disclose data to persons, authorities, organisations, companies or other entities abroad.
 In particular, we may transfer personal data to any country in which our service providers process personal data.

-If a recipient is located in a country that does not have an adequate level of data protection under applicable law, we contractually require the recipient to comply with applicable data protection law (for this purpose we use the revised standard contractual clauses of the European Commission, available here: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?), provided the recipient is not already subject to a legally recognised framework for ensuring data protection and we cannot rely on an exception provision.
+If a recipient is located in a country that does not have an adequate level of data protection under applicable law, we contractually require the recipient to comply with applicable data protection law (for this purpose we use the revised standard contractual clauses of the European Commission, available here: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj), provided the recipient is not already subject to a legally recognised framework for ensuring data protection and we cannot rely on an exception provision.
 An exception may apply in particular in legal proceedings abroad, but also in cases of overriding public interests or where performance of a contract requires such disclosure, where you have given your consent, or where the data has been made generally accessible by you and you have not objected to its processing.

 7 Retention Period for Personal Data

-We process and store your data for as long as necessary to fulfil our contractual and legal obligations or otherwise to pursue the purposes for which processing takes place — for example, for the entire duration of the business relationship (from initiation through to the termination of a contract) and beyond, in accordance with statutory retention and documentation obligations.
+We process and store your data for as long as necessary to fulfil our contractual and legal obligations or otherwise to pursue the purposes for which processing takes place, for example for the entire duration of the business relationship (from initiation through to the termination of a contract) and beyond, in accordance with statutory retention and documentation obligations.
 In this context, we may retain personal data for the period during which claims may be brought against our company, as well as where we are otherwise legally obliged to do so or where legitimate business interests require it (e.g. for evidentiary and documentation purposes).
 Once your data is no longer required for the above purposes, it will generally be deleted or anonymised to the extent possible.
 Shorter retention periods of twelve months or less generally apply to operational data (e.g. system logs).

 8 Data Security